 The Small Business Construction Mitigation Grant is designed to support the surrounding businesses affected by qualified construction sites by mitigating business challenges.
 This grant will provide funds to small, independent business merchants, targeted toward those in the restaurant, bar and retail space that have been impacted by the identified construction areas.
 Independent businesses (including nonprofit organizations) eligible for the loan program must be located within the city limits of Salt Lake City* with a valid Salt Lake City business license.
 It is not necessary for the business owner to live in the City.
 Businesses must be located on the street directly under construction or within one-half block of the construction site to be eligible for the program.
 Business must operate out of a “brick-and-mortar” business location and be defined as in-person retail, restaurant, or bar.

-*At this time, construction areas covered by this grant for Summer 2021 are:
+*At this time, construction areas covered by this grant through Summer 2022 are:

 Areas marked in blue on map: